 The cost?
 This ExtremeTech article cites analysts’ estimates (for the auto industry) to be at roughly $1.1 per kg of aluminum anode, or in the same cost range as conventional internal combustion engines with proper recycling.

-Solid-state: A buzzword even in the electronics manufacturing industry (solid state drives are today’s big thing), solid-state battery technology is exactly that—no liquid electrolyte, using a “dry electrolyte” or solid substrate instead.
+Solid-state: A buzzword even in the electronics manufacturing industry (solid-state drives are today’s big thing), solid-state battery technology is exactly that—no liquid electrolyte, using a “dry electrolyte” or solid substrate instead.

 The scoop: Though still in the ballpark of 2–5 years out, manufacturers like Sakti3 (solid electrode, solid substrate) promise half the size, twice the performance, and less weight than a conventional Li-ion battery; the manufacturer claims the battery is prismatic (stackable) and performs very well at higher temperatures, and with no flammable liquids, there’s literally nothing to “blow up.”
-Sakti3 has already announced a partnership with Dyson, and if that goes well, might move its product on from vacuums, to cars and other applications.
+Sakti3 has already announced a partnership with Dyson, and if that goes well, might move its product from vacuums to cars and other applications.
 Another contender in the solid-state category is Seeo, whose DryLyte™ technology has investors like electronics heavyweight Samsung, and was recently awarded a USABC contract for battery module testing.
-Advantages as an energy storage solution include robust calendar and cycle life; high system-level roundtrip efficiency; durability at high-temperatures; scalable modular form factor; and small footprint, reducing transportation and siting costs.
+Advantages as an energy storage solution include robust calendar and cycle life; high system-level roundtrip efficiency; durability at high temperatures; scalable modular form factor; and small footprint, reducing transportation and siting costs.
 What type of cost might be involved?
 A Fortune article cites “…double the energy density of today’s lithium-ion technology at one-fifth the cost.”

 The most likely outcome?
 A “one size fits most” scenario: a single technology may be in more widespread use (the candidate with the most potential could be a more efficient, lower cost, safer li-ion battery, given existing usage trends), but a variety of new battery technology options trumping their predecessors in cost and performance, will be available for the applications they’re most suited for.
 Some big brands and angel investors have thrown their support behind specific battery tech, but the top investors and watchdogs are still hedging their bets—and there are plenty of alternative energy storage technology startups you can follow.

 What do you think will win the new battery wars?
-Post your comments on our facebook page.
+Post your comments on our Facebook page.